 Huene’s freelance drawings appear in Fairchild’s Magazine and Harper’s Bazaar.
 He signs contract with French Vogue as an illustrator and works as a photographic assistant to American photographer Arthur O’Neill.

-Meets Horst P. Bohrmann (later Horst P. Horst).
+Meets Horst P. Bohrmann (later Horst P. Horst) in Paris.
 Together they visit Cecil Beaton in England.

 Visits Hammamet in Tunisia, the site of his future vacation home.

 Travels to London, New York, Chicago and Hollywood, as well as Hammamet again, where he decides to build a vacation home for himself and Horst.

 Rents the studio of photographer Howard Coster in London.